The Federalist Papers: Judicial use

 Federal judges, when interpreting the Constitution, frequently use The Federalist Papers as a contemporary account of the intentions of the framers and ratifiers.
 They have been applied on issues ranging from the power of the federal government in foreign affairs (in Hines v.
 Davidowitz) to the validity of ex post facto laws (in the 1798 decision Calder v.
 Bull, apparently the first decision to mention The Federalist).
 By 2000, The Federalist had been quoted 291 times in Supreme Court decisions.

 The amount of deference that should be given to The Federalist Papers in constitutional interpretation has always been somewhat controversial.
 As early as 1819, Chief Justice John Marshall noted in the famous case McCulloch v.
 Maryland, that "the opinions expressed by the authors of that work have been justly supposed to be entitled to great respect in expounding the Constitution.
 No tribute can be paid to them which exceeds their merit; but in applying their opinions to the cases which may arise in the progress of our government, a right to judge of their correctness must be retained."
 In a letter to Thomas Ritchie in 1821, James Madison stated of the Constitution that "the legitimate meaning of the Instrument must be derived from the text itself; or if a key is to be sought elsewhere, it must be not in the opinions or intentions of the Body which planned & proposed the Constitution, but in the sense attached to it by the people in their respective State Conventions where it recd. all the authority which it possesses."

 Complete list

 The colors used to highlight the rows correspond to the author of the paper.

+Calendar view

 In popular culture

 The purposes and authorship of The Federalist Papers were prominently highlighted in the lyrics of "Non-Stop", the finale of Act One in the 2015 Broadway musical Hamilton, written by Lin-Manuel Miranda.